an installation addressing gun death in Baltimore

 An issue that has recently left the national center of focus—but one that, at its core, stems from the same societal failures of the currently more-frontline social justice issues we are facing as a nation—is that of gun violence and, specifically, gun deaths.

-Baltimore's notoriously high homicide rate has been on a major surge over the past few years, and many of those homicides are gun related
+Baltimore's notoriously high homicide rate has been on a major surge over the past few years, and many of those homicides are gun related.

 Regardless of anyone's stance on the 2nd amendment and gun ownership, it is an almost irrefutable and mostly bi-partisan consensus that too many people in Baltimore die from gun violence.
 What is not of consensus (and part of what makes the problem so intractable) are the causes-of and solutions-to those gun deaths.

 One of the major problems, as I see it, is that gun death is often treated with a blind eye to its true source.
 Politicians law enforcement, news agencies, etc. tend towards the easy scapegoats: individuals who physically pull the triggers.
-However, the clear source of this violence is the same as the source that results in black men nationwide constantly dying at the hands of police officers: pervasive structural racism on every societal level.
+However, the clear source of this violence is the same as the source that results in black individuals nationwide constantly dying at the hands of police officers: pervasive structural racism on every societal level.

-My proposed installation would draw attention to that fact—the fact that the people who are dying/killing via guns are overwhelmingly of a certain demographic: black men from poverty-stricken neighborhoods; people who are are almost deterministically funneled into a life of violence as a result of the societal mechanisms that are constantly preventing them from living any other life.
+My proposed installation would draw attention to that fact—the fact that the people who are dying/killing via guns are overwhelmingly of a certain demographic: Black men from poverty-stricken neighborhoods; people who are are almost deterministically funneled into a life of violence as a result of the societal mechanisms that are constantly preventing them from living any other life.

 The source of our insane levels of gun homicide is systemic oppression.
 The individuals who pull the triggers are merely the most superficial manifestations of that source.